Budapestby VisitCity Guides

 Danube River divides Budapest into distinct Buda hills and Pest plains

-Pest spreads across the eastern flatlands, where broad boulevards and dense urban development create the city's commercial and cultural heart.
-This side pulses with energy, featuring the majority of Budapest's restaurants, shops, museums, and entertainment venues.
-The flat terrain allowed for the grand urban planning projects of the 19th and early 20th centuries, resulting in the magnificent boulevards and squares that give Pest its distinctive character.
+Pest spreads out on the eastern flatlands where wide boulevards and packed urban development create the city's business and cultural center.
+This side has tons of energy with most of Budapest's restaurants, shops, museums, and places to go out.
+The flat ground let city planners in the 1800s and early 1900s build those amazing boulevards and squares that make Pest look so distinctive.

 Historic Chain Bridge spans the Danube River connecting Buda and Pest sides of Budapest